I am an Italian-South African Film Photographer based in Germany.

 I had found the right tool & just wanted to use it.

 I found I quickly gravitated towards shooting street photography from roaming the cityscape shooting street art.
-I preferred to aim my lens at things which would vanish soon or which were already on the way out as if captured right I had control whether they would be seen or be left not.
+I preferred to aim my lens at things which would vanish soon or which were already on the way out as if captured right I had control whether they would be seen or not.
 I liked being able to play with that.

 Candid shots I managed to capture filled me with joy as I knew like most photographers who were at the right place at the right time got something no one else could have by simply just being there.
 I however really bloody tried to put myself in as many areas as possible where I thought something might spark up & having that bike helped.